 Police will also say if you blow "it will go easier for you."
 Wrong.
 By admitting you were drinking or by blowing into the Incriminator, you just handed the prosecutor an easy case.
 It is easy to convict someone who confesses to a crime.
 Many will admit: "well, I had a couple drinks," as though this will somehow magically make things work out better.
 It doesn't.
 Whether you had one drink or ten: confess and you will be charged.

 You live in a country that is still the "Land of the Free and the Home of the Brave."
 Choose to exercise your Constitutional rights, the ones this country was founded on; the ones that brave soldiers have died to protect.

 You do not have to blow into the Incriminator.

-The worst the cops can do is detain you for awhile to determine your identity.
+The worst the cops can do is detain you to determine your identity.
 If you've not committed a crime – they have to let you go.
 We suggest you say something like: "Officer, I respect you and your job, but I have nothing to say without an attorney present."
 Repeat this line over and over.
 If they threaten to arrest you then hold out your wrists.
 If you answer incriminating questions, rest assured your statements WILL be used against you.
 By the time you are read your Miranda warnings, if at all, it is too late.

 What to do at your First Court Appearance.

 → Plead NOT Guilty!